ulikoehler/YakDB/YakServer/doc/external-protocol.md

     0x00: Put - number of valuesets is (total number of frames - 1)/2
     0x01: Delete - number of valuesets is (total number of frames - 1)

+##### Copy range request request:

+Copies a table or part of a table from one table to another.

+Support synchronous deletion:
+    Deletes the range in the target table at the latest possible This allows usage with arbitrary merge operators and minimizes downtime compared to when dumping and exporting using the CLI tool

+Copies and possibly deletes data until one of these events occurs:
+    - The end of the table is reached
+    - The end key is reached (if any)
+    - The limit is reached (if any)

+The limit parameter is applied independently to the copying and deletion step (if any).
+It is rarely useful when ac

+* Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x24 Request type (Copy range request)] [1 byte Write flags] [1 byte copy flags]
+* Frame 1: 4-byte unsigned source table number
+* Frame 2: 4-byte unsigned target table number
+* Frame 3: 8-byte unsigned limit (or zero-length frame --> no limit)
+* Frame 4: Start key (inclusive).
+If this has zero length, the count starts at the first key
+* Frame 5: End key (exclusive).
+If this has zero length, the count ends at the last key

+Copy flags (ORed):
+    - 0x01: Synchronous delete

 ##### Write response

 The response format is identical for all write-type requests